abim70750-commits/JawaScript-Runner/readme.md

 - **Run Directly from the Editor**: Run a `.jawa` file with one tap on the ▶️ side button, or press `Ctrl+Alt+J`.
 - **Built-in Transpiler**: Automatically converts Javanese keywords (`yen`, `kanggo`, `tampilno`, etc.) into valid JavaScript.
+- **Auto-complete**: Smart suggestions for keywords, built-ins, atoms, and operators as you type.
+- **Snippets**: Expand common code patterns (if-else, for loop, class, try-catch, etc.) with a few keystrokes.
+- **Export to JavaScript**: Save the compiled output as a `.js` file next to your `.jawa` file.
 - **Async Support**: Top-level `enteni` (await) is fully supported thanks to an async wrapper.
 - **Custom Console**: `tampilno` output is rendered in a dedicated panel with clean formatting.
 - **Localized Errors**: Error messages show line numbers that match your original `.jawa` code.